 Fun Fact: Beaucerons have famously appeared in the James Bond film, Moonraker!

 |Height (at the withers)||Males 66cm - 71cm, Females 64cm - 66cm|

 |Weight||Males 32kg - 50kg, Females 25kg - 45kg|

 |Coat||Double Coats Consisting of Short Hair on the Head.
 Body Hair is Short, Rough, Thick and Coarse|

 |Common health issues||Hip dysplasia, Elbow dysplasia, Bloat, Osteochondritis Dissecans, Dilated cardiomyopathy|

 |Other Names||French Shorthaired Shepherd, Beauce Sheep dog, Beauce Shepherd, Berger de Beauce, Bas Rouge|

 Beaucerons were developed in France and their first reference was in 1809 by Abbe Rozier, who wrote an article on the breeds strong ability to herd.
-They were involved in the creation of the Dobermann and highly regarded in their country of origin as both guard, working and sporting doggies!
+They were involved in the creation of the Dobermann and highly regarded in their country of origin as both guard, working and sporting dogs!
 They were readily used in WW1 and 2 as messenger dogs, as well as going to and from the frontline to rescue any soldiers that may appear to be injured.
-Additionally, these doggies were also used in land mines to save any workers from being injured.
+Additionally, these dogs were used in land mines to save any workers from being injured.
 In.
 1922, the breed standard arrived and although well-known in France, their presence elsewhere is relatively unknown.
 In fact, they were only first exhibited at the Westminster Kennel Club event in 2008!